 Steak Tartare, one of the easiest recipes you’ll ever make.
-Perfect for a party, each person can mix their own flavor accents to order… thus pleasing the most picky, yet adventuresome guests!
+Perfect for a party, each person can mix their own flavor accents to order… thus pleasing the pickiest, yet adventuresome guests!

 This recipe for Steak Tartare is not for everyone.
 I’m sure many of you are already going nope, not for me?
 Raw meat?
 No way, no how.
 But for those that are a little adventuresome, you will love the simplicity of the appetizer.

 My husband and I love this!
 This is our Birthday dinner every year!
 Served with an ice-cold Gin Martini straight up alongside hot crispy french fries and we are quite the happy campers.

 There are so many funny stories attached to Steak Tartare.